 The best way to explore the natural, unexplored beauty of a landscape is to hike through it.
-Sure, there are many scenic trekking locations throughout the world, but only a few are the best hikes like no others.
+Sure, there are many scenic trekking locations throughout the world, but only a few are the best hikes like no other.

 Discover the Best Hikes in the World